California Auto Dealer Bond

 How do I renew my motor vehicle dealer bond?

-Your California auto dealer bond must be renewed whenever the current 1-year term expires.
-Once you pay your SuretyBonds.com renewal invoice, renewal instructions will be emailed to you to keep your bond active for your next license term.
+You must renew your California auto dealer bond before its current term expires.
+Once you pay your SuretyBonds.com renewal invoice, instructions will be provided to keep your bond active for your next auto dealer license term.

 How can you get a California auto dealer license?

-- Submit a copy of the California Department of Tax and Fee Administration Resale Permit.
+4. Submit a copy of the California Department of Tax and Fee Administration Resale Permit

-- Take and submit photos of the dealership.
+5. Take and submit photos of the dealership

 $175 nonrefundable original application fee